 - Power Incontinence: Again, Nobuo.
 He never even realizes he has become highly toxic.

 - Psycho Electro: What Nobuo ultimately (and unwittingly) becomes.

-- Spoiler Cover: The back of the DVD case (pictured at the top of the page) shows Eva's desiccated corpse, which only appears during the climax of "Magnetic Rose".
+- Spoiler Cover: The back of the DVD case (pictured at the top of the page) shows Eva's desiccated corpse, which only appears at the very last shot of "Magnetic Rose".